woossi0/suite/docs/usermanual/source/cartography/ysld/reference/filters.rst

    * - ``IN``
      - Used when specifying a list.
 Must be contained in the list for the statement to be true.

+.. note:: These operators are not case sensitive, but are shown here in all caps for legibility and consistency.

 Spatial filters
 ~~~~~~~~~~~~~~~